NnekaAsuzu/Memory-Support-Chatbot-for-Pregnant-Women/README.md

 ## Methodology

-The methodology for developing the Memory Support Chatbox includes:
+The methodology for developing the Memory Support Chatbot includes:

 1. **Data Cleaning and Preprocessing:** Cleaning and tokenizing the text data to prepare it for analysis and model training.
 2. **Data Visualization:** Visualizing the types of cognitive memory issues and their frequencies reported by pregnant women.
-3. **Model Integration:** Integrating the cleaned text data into the GPT-2 model to generate responses for the chatbox.
+3. **Model Integration:** Integrating the cleaned text data into the GPT-2 model to generate responses for the chatbot.
-4. **Model Evaluation:** Evaluating the performance of the chatbox in providing relevant and helpful responses to user queries.
+4. **Model Evaluation:** Evaluating the performance of the chatbot in providing relevant and helpful responses to user queries.

 ## Results

-The Memory Support Chatbox demonstrates the ability to provide supportive and informative responses to pregnant women experiencing cognitive memory issues.
-The chatbox aims to improve user experience and provide valuable support during pregnancy.
+The Memory Support Chatbot demonstrates the ability to provide supportive and informative responses to pregnant women experiencing cognitive memory issues.
+The chatbot aims to improve user experience and provide valuable support during pregnancy.

 ## Future Improvements

-Future improvements to the chatbox could include:
+Future improvements to the chatbot could include:

 - Fine-tuning the GPT-2 model to improve response accuracy and relevance.
-- Incorporating user feedback to continuously improve the chatbox's performance and usability.
+- Incorporating user feedback to continuously improve the chatbot's performance and usability.
-- Expanding the chatbox's capabilities to provide additional support and information related to pregnancy and memory issues.
+- Expanding the chatbot's capabilities to provide additional support and information related to pregnancy and memory issues.

 ## Project Constraints